Vishkrish108/Crypto-Trading-Platform/README.md

 # Running the code
 To run the code, clone the repo and use
-- g++ main.cpp OrderBook.cpp Functions.cpp
+- g++ main.cpp OrderBook.cpp Functions.cpp csvReader.cpp OrderBookOperations.cpp Wallet.cpp
 - ./a   (./a.out for some systems)